 Under the RLA, organization and carrier representatives must bargain over what are generally known as "major disputes;" i.e., rates of pay, work rules, and working conditions that ultimately result in collective bargaining agreements.
 Importantly, in the area of major disputes, the NMB has no authority to impose conditions or to compel the parties to agree to terms other than those to which they mutually and freely agree.
-The RLA clearly establishes the duties of the parties, which includes the foremost duty, the duty of "carriers and employees to settle disputes."8 The NMB can offer mediatory assistance, and can to an extent control the pace and form of the negotiations.
+The RLA clearly establishes the duties of the parties, to exert every reasonable effort to make and maintain agreements and to settle all disputes.
+The NMB can offer mediatory assistance, and can to an extent control the pace and form of the negotiations.
 In the end, however, it is the parties who ultimately maintain control of when and if they reach mutual agreement on collective bargaining terms through mediation under Section 6 of the RLA.
-The NMB also offers mediation to the parties through non-statutory Grievance Mediation (GM) programs under which the parties may take advantage of facilitated problem solving.
+The NMB also offers mediation to the parties through non-statutory Alternative Dispute Resolution (ADR) Services (e.g. Grievance Mediation (GM)) under which the parties may take advantage of facilitated problem solving trainings and programs.